Understanding our Prediction Series

 Quantile

 Probabilities the Product being predicted will fall into a certain range.
-For example, given the product Imbalance
+For example, given the product Imbalance, and unit type of Price_Spread:

 {